-Participants: This course was developed for Peace Corps Volunteers (PCVs) serving in Panama as extension agents in the Community Environmental Conservation (CEC) sector.
-PCVs serve for two years in rural communities of Panama, assisting landholders and local groups in designing, planning and implementing biodiversity conservation and forest restoration projects.
-The three PCVs that attended the training are part of the first group of volunteers who returned to Panama since the COVID-19 pandemic led to the worldwide evacuation of volunteers in March 2019.
+Participants: This course was developed for 19 Peace Corps Volunteers (PCVs) serving in Panama as extension agents in the Community Environmental Conservation (CEC) sector.
+PCVs serve for two years in rural communities of Panama, assisting landholders and local groups in designing, planning, and implementing biodiversity conservation and forest restoration projects.

-The course was developed and facilitated by Jacob Slusser, ELTI's Neotropics Training Program Panama Coordinator, with the assistance of Jorge Gutierrez, ELTI's Field Technician.
-SAVIM members Diosa Castro, Leonardo Gutierrez and Catelyn De Leon, facilitated an introductory presentation and farm visits and Peace Corps Panama CEC Staff Members Francisco Santamaría, Leyla Wittgreen and Sara Caez Rivera also assisted in sessions during the training.
+The course was developed and facilitated by Jacob Slusser, ELTI's Neotropics Training Program Panama Coordinator.
+SAVIM members Diosa Castro, Edelmira Navarro and volunteer member Catelyn De Leon, facilitated an introductory presentation, farm visits, and native species propagation techniques.
+Peace Corps Panama CEC Staff Members Francisco Santamaría, Leyla Wittgreen and Sara Caez Rivera also assisted sessions during the training.

 Outcomes and Follow-up: Participants were actively engaged throughout the course and were grateful for the opportunity to receive practical training on forest restoration strategies, which is of high interest in their communities.
-Participants rated the course 4.9 out of 5.
+Participants rated the course a 5 out of 5.
 The PCVs expressed interest in attending ELTI's 5-day forest restoration course with a community counterpart.
-Additionally, PCVs discussed the possibility of visiting ELTI's model silvopastoral network in the Santa Maria River Watershed with a community counterpart and facilitate a "farmer to farmer" learning opportunity and create more awareness about ecological alternatives for agriculture and livestock systems.
+Additionally, PCVs discussed the possibility of visiting ELTI's model silvopastoral farm networks with a community counterpart, to learn how other landowners have adopted restoration strategies.

-This event was possible thanks to Arcadia, whose Environmental Conservation grants support programmes that protect and enhance biodiversity, and provide field training and academic research.
+This event was possible thanks to Arcadia Fund, whose Environmental Conservation grants support programmes that protect and enhance biodiversity, and provide field training and academic research.